StefanoPagani/ChROME/README.md

 Examples
 -------

-The examples contains Matlab scripts which enable to reproduce the numerical results shown in the paper [`Statistical closure modeling for reduced-order models of stationary systems by the ROMES method`](https://arxiv.org/pdf/1901.02792.pdf)
+The examples contain Matlab scripts which enable to reproduce the numerical results shown in the paper [`Statistical closure modeling for reduced-order models of stationary systems by the ROMES method`](https://arxiv.org/pdf/1901.02792.pdf)

 In order to run, in a small amount of time, the scripts have been modified.

-The paper setting are commented and can be uncommented in order to obtain the same results.
+Computationally expensive settings are reported as commented lines of code.

 License
 -------